LouisMazel/maz-ui/apps/docs/docs/guide/translations.md

 4. **Variables are replaced automatically** - Don't worry about `{example}`, `{page}`, etc. - Maz-UI handles them for you.

-5. **Fallback to English** - If a translation is missing in your language, it will fall back to English.
+5. **Fallback to English** - If a translation is missing in your language and in your fallback language, it will fall back to English.

 6. **Lazy loading is asynchronous** - When using lazy loading, `setLocale()` returns a Promise.
 Use `await setLocale('fr')` in your code.